 One MPR121 (optional, only for touch/lick detection)

-Long strip of 0.1" female headers, which you can cut to size
+Long strips of 0.1" headers, which you can cut to size (mostly female)

 2.1mm barrel jack connector (breadboard compatible)

 5V voltage regulator (if running wirelessly)